The Benefits of a Smoke-Free Policy

 Multi-housing owners, managers, and residents can all benefit from a smoke-free policy.
 Smoke-free buildings are cost-effective, safe, and healthy.

 View our video about the benefits of smoke-free housing!

 - Market Advantages: Buildings may be able to attract more renters by going smoke free.

-In a similar study done in 2009, Live Smoke Free and Wilder Research conducted a metro-wide survey of renters and found that a majority of renters (75%) would be likely to choose a smoke-free building over a building that allows smoking if the buildings were the same in every other way.
+Research was conducted in 2009 by Live Smoke Free and Wilder Research.
+We conducted a metro-wide survey of renters and found that a majority of renters (75%) would be likely to choose a smoke-free building over a building that allows smoking if the buildings were the same in every other way.
 Renters are also interested in buildings that provide outdoor smoke-free areas such as balconies, entryways, and entirely smoke-free properties.
 Finally, in order to live in a smoke-free building, many renters are willing to live in a building that does not have a pool or playground, drive farther to work, and pay more rent.(2)

 Building owners and managers have an opportunity to appeal to the large group of renters who want smoke-free apartment living.

 Tobacco smoke leaves sticky residue on walls, curtains, cabinets, blinds, appliances, fixtures, and ceilings.
 The odor often stays in carpets, curtains, and walls.
 Dropped ashes may result in burn damage to tiles, carpets, countertops, and bathtubs.